 - If I observed an issue in my tank that I suspected of being related to a value…like alkalinity…for example.
 I might test out a higher alk salt to see if it helps and go either up or down on the scale to see if that makes a difference.

 - If I was dosing one or more of those nutrients into my reef tank, and I knew how quickly my tank depleted those nutrients, I would use it as one additional factor in calculating the cost (or cost savings) of one salt versus another.

-Comparing the costs of the best aquarium salt mixes
+Comparing the costs of the best reef salt mix options